 If you are willing to go “on the road” and stay in many different places around the world, catch a free couch to sleep on with people on Couchsurfing.com.

 Is it luxurious?
 Probably not.
 Can you do this with 3 kids?
 Definitely not.

 But if you’re single or just two people that are looking to travel the world, it can be a great way to stay with locals and visit all corners of the world for free.

-Becoming an apartment property manager or resident manager for a large apartment complex can be a solid path to finding free rent along with a paycheck in a single location that won’t require you moving from place to place, like some of the other methods on this list.
+Becoming an apartment property manager or resident manager for a large apartment complex can be a solid path to finding free rent along with a paycheck in a single location that won’t require you to move from place to place, like some of the other methods on this list.

 Granted, this may be a big lifestyle change as your main job will likely become this – so you’ll need to be OK with that.

-To find these types of opportunities, look up on job boards phrases such as:
+To find these types of opportunities, look on job boards using phrases such as: